gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 by asserting send-after-write message ordering.

 **_Note (improvements):_** For the case in which the store and load span task creation or termination, with bound transmit endpoints we could delay the dummy GETs, if they're needed at all, and do them in the `chpl_rmem_consist_release()` or `chpl_comm_task_end()` function, respectively.
 But if we did this we would also need to do dummy GETs before later atomics (see the clause below), and that might be costly.
-Basically, if we delay dummy GETs for anything we have to delay them for everything, because at the time we initiate the danling PUT we don't know what will come next.
+  Basically, if we delay dummy GETs for anything we have to delay them for everything, because at the time we initiate the dangling PUT we don't know what will come next.

 ---